Why Is My Refrigerator Too Cold?

-Other Possibilities Your Fridge is Too Cold
+Other Possible Reasons Why Your Fridge Is Too Cold

 - Check the doors to see if they are sealed completely.
 An air leak in a door seal can cause the control to keep calling for cold.
 The air is leaking into the compartment and raises the temperature.

 - If the circulation fan is not working, this usually results in long run times and very cold temperatures in the freezer.

 - There can be a bleed of the cold from the freezer, especially on the bottom of the refrigerator fresh food section.
 This would result in uneven temperature in the fresh food compartment and may result in freezing in the lower level and crispers.

 - Check to see if the coils are clean.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.